-GENNADY GOLOVKIN is the name on many boxing fans lips this week, due to another impressive win over David Lemieux.
-‘GGG’ recorded his 20th consecutive stoppage victory after an eighth round demolition of his middleweight rival.
+GENNADY GOLOVKIN is the name on many boxing fans lips this week, due to his impressive wins and dominance of the middleweight division.

 The 20,000 people in attendance of the famous Madison Square Garden, and millions of boxing fans world wide are now wondering whether Kazakhstan’s superstar is man or machine.

 In a special two-part article series, Danny Wilson will explain the ‘Science behind Golovkin’, and why he hits that hard!